-Porcelain insulators today are generally required to pass ANSI C 29.1 or IEC 60383 standards before they can be considered by utilities for installation on their overhead networks.
-However, the various tests described in these standards are not intended to compare products from different suppliers.
-Nor do they provide information on how long the insulators can be expected to last in service.
-This type of knowledge is obtained only through experience.
-There are many documented instances where porcelain insulators have performed well for over 50 years and other situations where they failed prematurely by puncture in a relatively short space of time (i.e. from 5 to 20 years.
+Porcelain insulators must pass standards such as ANSI C 29.1 or IEC 60383 before they can be considered for installation on overhead networks.
+However the tests described in these standards were not intended to compare products from different suppliers.
+Nor do these tests provide information on how long insulators can be expected to last in service.
+Instead, this type of knowledge is obtained only through service experience.
+For example, while there are many instances where certain porcelain suspension insulators have performed well for over 50 years, others have been known to fail in a relatively short timeframe, e.g. from 5 to 20 years.

-Materials & Manufacturing Details of Wet Process Porcelain
+Materials & Manufacturing of Wet Process Porcelain

-Scanning Electron Microscopy
+2. Scanning Electron Microscopy

 The following steps describe the preparation of samples:

-1. Small pieces were obtained from the insulator using a diamond saw.
+1. Small pieces were obtained from the insulator using a diamond saw;

-2. Samples were polished using 800 grid sand paper, 6 µm and 1 µm diamond films.
+2. Samples were polished using 800 grid sand paper, 6 µm and 1 µm diamond films;

-3. Samples were then cleaned in an ultrasonic bath with acetone.
+3. Samples were then cleaned in an ultrasonic bath with acetone;

-4. Samples were etched with 20% HF acid for 10 seconds to expose grain boundaries.
+4. Samples were etched with 20% HF acid for 10 seconds to expose grain boundaries;

 5. Gold coating was done on polished and etched samples using gold sputter coater for 3 minutes.

-X-ray Diffraction (XRD)
+3. X-ray Diffraction (XRD)

 XRD analysis was done to quantify the phases present in different porcelain insulators.
 The Internal Standard Method was used with calcium fluoride as the standard.
 Calibration data was first developed using pure quartz, corundum and mullite.
 A small piece of the insulator was finely powdered in an agate mortar and pestle and mixed in a known ratio with calcium fluoride.
 X-ray powder diffraction was then done using a Siemens D500 diffractometer.

-agglomeration of corundum crystals (Fig. 4, insulator B1), long running micro cracks (as seen in Fig. 3, insulator E1), large quartz crystals (> 60-110 µm) and agglomerates of pores.
-Those insulators that had not failed had well dispersed and relatively few pores.
+agglomeration of corundum crystals (see Fig. 4, insulator B1), long running micro cracks (as in Fig. 3, insulator E1), large quartz crystals (> 60-110 µm) and agglomerates of pores.
+Insulators that had not failed had well dispersed and relatively few pores.